 - Remove the bread pan from the bread machine.

-- After the dough has risen, go to the instruction section below on “shaping the dough & baking the bread”.
+- Now go to the instruction section below on “shaping the dough & baking the bread”.

 Instructions – Shaping the Dough & Baking the Bread